 I am comfortable with my own mortality.
 Will my “essence” or my “spirit” continue after I die?
 According to what I have experienced, no. From what I understand, my particular consciousness will end when my brain ceases to function, and the only parts of me that will continue living after that event are the bits of me that have become part of the thoughts and personalities of others.
 That is, to me, a freeing concept.
 I can live now, while I am alive, without having to give any consideration to an afterlife.
 Instead of focusing on reward or punishment in the hereafter, I can simply do what I know to be right in this life, as much as I am able.

 I am not a “true believer”—I am willing to change my beliefs when the evidence warrants it.
 I welcome conversation with those who agree with me and those who disagree, and I will discuss any personal faith issue or belief system you wish.
 I don’t take offense easily.

 If all your beliefs are immutable, or if you can’t take reasonable criticism, you might not be comfortable with my ideas.
 That’s okay; you don’t have to leave!
 You are most welcome to stay and be a little uncomfortable.
 That’s how we grow.

-I have more thoughts on issues of spirit, consciousness, morality and such at the Real World Blog, and at Chiefy’s Word, under the Enlightenment category.
+I have more thoughts on issues of spirit, consciousness, morality and such here at the Real World Blog, and at Chiefy’s Word under the Enlightenment category.
 My own thinking on these matters has changed substantially over the years.
-I am always willing to discuss my ideas and other viewpoints.
+I am always willing to discuss other viewpoints.